NautilusTrader

 ticks = wrangler.process(trades_df)

-See the Loading External Data guide for a more detailed explanation of the typical data processing components and pipeline.
+See the Data concept guide for details on the data processing pipeline.

 # Configure backtest engine